 How To Do It Right

 But firstly, who does these kind of things well?
-As a good example, Henley Business School run an excellent series of one day Creative Dynamics seminars which feature high quality content, delivered with style in a wonderful venue.
+Henley Business School run an excellent series of one day Creative Dynamics seminars which feature high quality content, delivered with style in a wonderful venue.
 The format is focused and simple, the content is sharp and the people attending are great to meet.
-For example, the next Henley event on Tuesday 24th February explores the topic of disruptive innovation.
-Leading Henley marketing academics and guests including the economist from Spotify will be discussing these issues, sharing relevant insights.
 The content stimulates the thinking and time is given for people to raise the key questions and discuss the topics with new contacts.
-You can see more about this great Henley event here – and if you are attending, please say hello.
 The RSA also provides a superb series of talks and presentations in London, often delivered by world leading experts.
-For example, in December the wonderful David McCandless shared his awesome ability to present complex data in extraordinary ways and show that ‘knowledge is beautiful’, a short, inspiring and illuminating presentation.
-Most RSA events are free to attend and provide content and insights that shame conferences and seminars that charge.
+Most RSA events are free to attend and provide content and insights that shame conferences and seminars that charge so much for so little.
 You can see the latest RSA Events – here.
 Thoroughly recommended…

 The Top Five Failures Of Conferences, Seminars And Business Events: